jroettenbacher/phd_base/README.md

 It makes sense to run this script on the server to utilize more cores and increase processing speed.

 ### 3.4

+## 5. libRadtran

+[libRadtran](https://doi.org/10.5194/gmd-9-1647-2016) is a radiative transfer model which can model radiative fluxes spectrally resolved.